Fair Credit Reporting Act

 - That only people with a legitimate business purpose can obtain a copy of your credit report.

 If you suspect a credit bureau is not complying with any of these laws, complain directly to the credit bureau.
 They may correct the problem.
-If not, contact the Federal Trade Commission.
-While they can not always resolve individual complaints, they do use consumers complaints and inquiries to decide which companies to investigate for violations.
+If not, contact the Consumer Financial Protection Bureau.